pajhiwo/python_help/Data_types.md

 Python dictionaries are implemented as **hash tables**.
 It is an array whose indexes are obtained using a hash function on the keys.
 Python hash table is just a contiguous block of memory. **Each slot in the table can store one and only one entry.** Each **entry** in the table actually a combination of the three values: **< hash, key, value >**.

 ## Set
-Mutable, unordered collection of items.
+Mutable, unordered and unindexed collection of items.
 Every element is unique (no duplicates) and must be immutable.
 ```python
 A = {1, 2, 3, 3}
 >>> set([1, 2, 3])